 For advanced users, the state of an IO can be switched from within a script.
 This allows for the control of complex sensors and systems and precise timing.
-If changes to the IO are made from within a script, the default will only be re-applied the next time the device boots.
-Output states are held when the Senquip QUAD enters sleep.
+If changes to the IO are made from within a script, the default settings will only be re-applied the next time the device boots.